AlexBaranowski/bash-bushido-book/chapters/08-event-designator.md

-# Event designator, word designator, modifiers.
+# Event designator, word designator, modifiers
 This chapter is dedicated to some advanced Bash features.
 Because the presented material might be somehow overwhelming, the last subchapter contains the most frequent commands.

 ## What does `!` mean in Bash?